DataMaven1/DataMaven1/README.md

 🌟 About Me

-  Hi there!
-I'm a computer science graduate passionate about leveraging data to solve real-world problems.
+ * Hi there!
+I'm a data scientist passionate about leveraging data to solve real-world problems.
 With experience in data science, data analysis, and machine learning, I enjoy exploring complex datasets and building predictive models.

 💡 What I Do
 * Analyze and visualize data using Pandas, NumPy, and Power BI